axkr/symja_android_library/symja_android_library/doc/functions/BinarySerialize.md

 BinarySerialize(expr)
 ```

-> serialize the `expr` into a byte array expression.
+> serialize the Symja `expr` into a byte array expression in WXF format.

 ### Examples